Investigating Black-Box Function Recognition Using Hardware Performance Counters: Conclusion

-We suggest that focussing on well-known side-channel vectors---cache accesses, cycle counts, timing differences and branch predictions----are insufficient for engineering implementations that are resistant to the attacks developed in this paper.
-In particular, focus must be directed to implementing constant values that consider a wide range of micro-architectural events simultaneously---TLB misses, instruction retirements, clock cycles, pre-fetch events, and others---rather than prescribed events popularised in related work.
-Moreover, we re-emphasise best-practice guidelines for configuring PMUs to avoid exposing critical TEE side-channels to untrusted applications.
-While further work is needed to expand the findings to more sophisticated attack scenarios, such as interpreted languages and transferring models \emph{between} consumer devices, this paper presents evidence that HPC-based function recognition is effective on today's major CPU architectures.
+We posit that focussing on well-known side-channel vectors---cache accesses, timing differences, and branch predictions----are insufficient for engineering implementations which are resistant to the methods presented in this paper.
+Focus must directed to a wider range of micro-architectural events simultaneously---TLB misses, instruction retirements, clock cycles, pre-fetch events, and others---rather than prescribed events popularised in related work.
+We also re-emphasise best-practice guidelines for configuring PMUs to avoid exposing TEE side-channels to untrusted applications.
+Further work is needed to leverage more sophisticated attack scenarios, e.g.\ interpreted languages and transferring models \emph{between} consumer devices, but we present evidence that HPC-based function recognition is effective on today's major CPU architectures.

-\begin{IEEEbiography}[{ }]{Carlton Shepherd} received his Ph.D. in Information Security from the Information Security Group at Royal Holloway, University of London, U.K., and his B.S. in Computer Science from Newcastle University, U.K. He is currently a Senior Research Fellow at the Information Security Group at Royal Holloway, University of London.
-His research interests centre around the security of trusted execution environments (TEEs) and their applications, secure CPU design, and embedded systems. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Benjamin Semal} received his M.Eng. in Electrical Engineering from Ecole Polytechnique Universitaire of Montpellier, France and M.S. in robotics from Cranfield University, U.K. He then worked as a hardware security analyst at UL Transaction Security.
-He later joined Royal Holloway, University of London to pursue a Ph.D.\ in Information Security.
-His research focusses on side-channel attacks for information leakage in multi-tenant environments.
-Benjamin now works as a security engineer at SERMA Security \& Safety evaluating point-of-sale devices and cryptographic modules. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Konstantinos Markantonakis} received his B.S. in Computer Science from Lancaster University, U.K.; and his M.S.\ and Ph.D.\ in Information Security, and M.B.A.\ in International Management from Royal Holloway, University of London, London, U.K. He is currently the Director of the Smart Card and IoT Security Centre.
-He has co-authored over 190 papers in international conferences and journals.
-His research interests include smart card security, trusted execution environments, and the Internet of Things. \end{IEEEbiography}